ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 </html>
 ```

-As we can see we successfully reached out container from our host.
+As we can see we successfully reached out container from the host.

-But we remember that cni plugin also responsible to configure communication between containers.
+But we remember that cni plugin is also responsible to configure communication between containers.
-Lets check
+Let's check

 To do that we will run 1 more pod with busybox inside
 ```bash
 cat <<EOF> /etc/kubernetes/manifests/static-pod.yml
 apiVersion: v1